We give you the best photography gear

 We’ve already got that covered; leave your telephoto lenses at home because anything over 24mm is too long.

-A 10mm lens on a DX camera gives you the exact same view as a 16mm lens on a full frame ($1,500+ cameras) camera because they don’t have a crop factor.
 This is also the reason why full frame DSLR cameras are much more desirable among landscape and real estate photographers.
-You can still use DX cameras to photograph these two subjects of course, and millions do that everyday, but it’s just a disadvantage that you will most likely have to counter by buying lenses specifically made for DX cameras.
+You can still use DX cameras to photograph these two subjects of course, and millions do that everyday, but it’s just a disadvantage.

 Aperture